Dealing with student loan debt is difficult enough. But some loan providers work to make it even harder to pay back debts.

 Instead, a student loan servicing company acts as a go-between.

 The servicer collects payments from the student.
 They also process information like address or name changes.
-They can also help with extensions on the due date for loan payments.
+They can also help with extensions on the due date for student loan payments.

 A loan servicer also helps students consolidate their loans or develop repayment plans.
 Their services are free of charge to th